 You are the most valuable asset you own.
 Maintaining that asset shouldn't bankrupt you.
 By stripping away the products and focusing on the practices—hydration, movement, boundaries, and rest—you build a foundation of wellness that no amount of money can buy.

 Try This Today: Implement the Digital Sunset.
-Put your phone away 30 minutes before you sleep and notice how you feel tomorrow morning.
+Put your phone away 30 minutes before you sleep.
+Just 30 minutes.

 Next Read: